(Para ver esta página en español, haga clic en cualquier de los títulos seccionales que son escritos en español)

 Building Unity • Creciendo Unidad

 Milwaukee’s near South side is the most diverse community in the state.
 SOC views this not as a challenge but a strength, and aims to leverage this asset to take diversity and inclusion to new heights.
-We do this by celebrating our rich heritage and the cultural evolution of Milwaukee’s South Side through our stewardship of the Old South Side Settlement Museum (OSSSM), and by the culture of inclusion we promote in all of our activities.
+We do this by celebrating our rich heritage and the cultural evolution of Milwaukee’s South Side and by the culture of inclusion we promote in all of our activities.

 While others focus on deficits alone, SOC chooses to take an asset-focused approach to community development and engagement.
 Some of these assets for the South Side include its great history as an immigrant community landing spot, its numerous co-existing racial/ethnic groups, the widely varying economic backgrounds of its residents, the cross-generational differences within communities, the variety of family structures and traditions, the concentration of small businesses on its main streets, its strong faith community, its classic and unique architecture, and its integral contribution to the city at large.